Déryné Róza Széppataki: Career

 In 1837, she returned to Pest to join the Pesti Magyar Színház (Hungarian Theatre of Pest) — which eventually became the National Theatre of Hungary — as a leading actress.
 In the great flood of 1838, which demolished large parts of the emerging city, Déryné's apartment was also hit.
 Isolated on an upper floor without much food or water in the cold, she was rescued only days later.
 The accident took a heavy toll; she lost her voice for months, during which she did not take part in theatrical life.
 This soured her relations with both the theatre company and the audience and resulted in increasingly critical reviews after returning to the stage.
 Feeling neglected and isolated, Déryné started to tour again, visiting stages from her golden days: Kassa, Kolozsvár, Debrecen, and the smaller cities of Transylvania.

 As she could only retain a fraction of her former success, for the first time in her career, she had to audition for roles in the National Theatre.
-She found it increasingly hard to disguise her fading voice, and critics accused her of havinge an "outdated" acting style, compared to the more modern, realistic style of new divas like Róza Laborfalvi.
+She found it increasingly hard to disguise her fading voice, and critics accused her of having an "outdated" acting style, compared to the more modern, realistic style of new divas like Róza Laborfalvi.
 A year later, during which she had relatively few stage appearances, she retired in 1847.

 Later life

-Having encountered her estranged husband István Déry again in 1838, Déryné now accepted the offer she had refused at the time: to live with him in the countryside.
+Having encountered her estranged husband, István Déry, again in 1838, Déryné now accepted the offer she had refused at the time: to live with him in the countryside.
 In full retirement, the couple lived in Tarcal and Diósgyőr, with the actress refusing contact from journalists or former colleagues.

 In great poverty after Déry's death in 1868, she moved to Miskolc to live with her sister.
 Acceding to the request of her acting godson, Ákos Egressy, then touring in Miskolc, she took a last role in 1868.
 Aged 75 and supported to the stage on the arms of her fellow actors, she portrayed an old nun, with witnesses describing her acting as strong and vivid.

 In the coming months, she met Emília Egervári, who was shocked to see her living conditions.
 Her brother, the known playwright and journalist Ödön P. Egervári, convinced the National Theatre to send immediate yearly aid to Déryné.
 Having nothing else to give in reciprocation, the actress promised to write her life's story.
 Battling worsening health, she wrote the manuscript for three years at monumental length, posting it in a continuous flow of large packets to her mentor.
 The memoir, which was later published in three volumes running to more than 1,000 pages, is still one of the most important sources on the life of early Hungarian opera.
 Déryné died on 29 September 1872, a few days after sending off a last packet of manuscripts.

 In the presence of only a few neighbors and friends, she was buried in the alms house cemetery of Miskolc.